 No artists have captured the carefree nature of the summertime quite like the Impressionists.

-As the catalyst of modern art, it's no surprise that Impressionism remains one of art history's most innovative movements.
+As the catalyst of modern art, Impressionism has evolved into one of the most influential art movements in history.